isaacabdi/job_scraper/README.md

 Change config file parameters to alter your search

-queries: what you want to search
+queries: what you want to search, locates keywords from job description

         locations: where you want to search